Genivia/ugrep/README.md

 LibreOffice GUIs are open.
 Make sure to quit all LibreOffice apps first.
 This looks like a bug, but the LibreOffice developers do not appear to fix this (unless perhaps more people complain.)

+To recursively search and display rows of .csv, .xls, and .xlsx spreadsheets that contain `10/6` using the `in2csv` filter of csvkit:

+    ugrep -r -Ocsv,xls,xlsx --filter='xls,xlsx:in2csv %' '10/6'

+To search .docx, .xlsx, and .pptx files converted to XML for a match with `10/6` using `unzip` as a filter:

+    ugrep -lr -Odocx,xlsx,pptx --filter='docx,xlsx,pptx:unzip -p %' '10/6'

+**Important:** unzipping .docx, .xlxs, .pptx produces extensive XML output containing meta information and binary data such as images.

 <a name="binary"/>